TweaveTech/django_huey_dump_db/README.md

 4. Whenever you want to generate a url: `from database_dump.helpers import make_database_dump`
 5. You can give custom arguments to it or if is not provided it will get the required aguments from settings file.

+## How to restore?

+1. Make sure you login into psql and create a new database with CREATE DATABASE %database_name%;
+2. There are 2 ways to restore the dump:

+   - pg_restore -U %username% -h %hostname% -d %database_name% -v %dump_path%
+   - psql %database_name% < %dump_path%

+Try to use first one and if it gives any errors try the second one.